vickynovlani/nops-docs/pages/Copilot/copilot-cm-configure.md

 ---
-title: Configure Risk-Free Commitment Management
+title: Configure Commitment Management
-keywords: savings, recommendations, sharesave, nswitch
+keywords: savings, recommendations, sharesave, savings plans, commitment management
 tags: [savings, recommendations, sharesave]
 sidebar: mydoc_sidebar
-permalink: rfcm-configure.html
+permalink: copilot-cm-configure.html
-folder: ShareSave
+folder: Copilot
-series: [ShareSave, Savings]
+series: [Copilot, Savings]
 weight: 2.0
 ---

-# ShareSave Risk-Free Commitment Management Configuration #
+# Copilot Commitment Management Configuration #

-To walk through configuring **ShareSave - Risk-Free Commitment Management**, please contact your nOps Sales representative.
+To walk through configuring **Commitment Management**, please contact your nOps Sales representative.

-If you're prefer to do configure on your own, please follow the steps outlined below.
+If you're prefer to do configuration on your own, please follow the steps outlined below.

 ## Prerequisites ##

 1. Access to the management account of the Organization
-1. Ability to create and access a new email account
+1. Ability to create and access a new email account or address

 ## Create an email address ##